AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

   - ```_label_rider_by_trip_frequency(self, rider)```:
     - argument ```rider```: a row in the rider feature DataFrame
     - label riders by the their riding frequency specified in the 'total_num_trips' column
-      - 0: infrequent riders
+      - 0: infrequent riders riders who ride less than 5 times per month
-      - 1: less than or equal to 20-time/month riders:
+      - 1: riders who ride less than or equal to 20 times per month
-      - 2: more than 20-time/month rider
+      - 2: riders who ride more than 20 times per month
       - -1: others
     - return label

   - ```_label_commuter_rail_rider(self, rider)```:
-    - argument ```rider```: a row in the rider feature DataFrame
+    - argument ```rider```: a row in the rider features DataFrame
     - label commuter rail riders except for those coming from zone 1A as 'CR except zone 1A' and 'others' otherwise
     - return label